Our Homes: NPH Nicaragua

 Total services provided:

-353 (includes children and youth fully supported, community children, youths and adults who receive support by either attending our onsite schools, receive scholarships, receive in-kind donations and or medical/social services.)
+438 (Includes children and youth fully supported; community children, youths and adults who receive support by either attending our onsite schools, receive scholarships, receive in-kind donations and or medical/social services; and support for Hermanos Mayores who grew up at the home.)

 Along the Pan American Highway in Jinotepe, Carazo, 45 minutes southwest of Managua